xyproto/algernon/README.md

 // Save the uploaded data as the client-provided filename, in the specified directory.
 // Takes a relative or absolute path.
 Returns true on success. uploadedfile:savein(string)  -> bool

+// Return the uploaded data as a base64-encoded string uploadedfile:base64() -> string
 ~~~